connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 <div markdown="1">
 {{ shrink_lazy_link_img("/images/2022-9-10-Dublin/", "PXL_20220912_134728187.jpg") }}
-The Old Library at Trinity college. lots of very old books incl the Book of Kells from 800 AD.
+The Old Library at Trinity college.
+Lots of very old books incl the Book of Kells from 800 AD.
 Prob not worth the admission fee.
 {{ shrink_lazy_link_img("/images/", "PXL_20220912_142613545-Connolly.jpg") }}
 James Connolly, revolutionary socialist and trade unionist, martyred during the Easter Rising.
 The Big Dipper behind him as a plow symbolizes that labour should own everything up to the stars.
 Pretty cool.

 {{ shrink_lazy_link_img("/images/2022-9-10-Dublin/", "PXL_20220913_160612282.jpg") }}
-Kilmainham Jail, longtime symbol of British imperialism, where Connolly was kept and executed.
+Kilmainham Jail, longtime symbol of British imperialism, where the Easter Rising leaders were held and Connolly was kept and executed.
 This nice-looking room was designed by perversely moralistic Victorian jailers.

 On this trip I learned that during the Great Famine, more food was actually produced than needed to feed